Author: Stephanie Bittle, LCSW

 When depression speaks the voice tells you messages like:

 The Dialectical Behavioral Therapy (DBT) concept of Opposite Action, asks you to do the opposite of what you feel like doing when you are depressed.
+Your depression may feel overwhelming and change takes time.
 With depression, one might feel like curling up in a ball under the covers and crying in bed or withdrawing and not interacting with others.
 Using Opposite Action, what small action steps could you take to break free from those depression voices?

 Perhaps:

-5. Call a friend/ or family member or send them an email
+- Call or text or email a friend/ or family member

-9. Go to a therapist and/or for medication management
+- Go to a therapist and/ore medication management appointment

 Once people around you understand better what you are going through, you can ask them to help you with these small steps.